strapdata/elassandra-google-k8s-marketplace/README.md

 ```

 That `app/verify` target, like many others, is provided for by Google's
-marketplace tools repo; consult app.Makefile in that repo for full details.
+marketplace tools repo; for further details, please see app.Makefile in that repo for full details.

 # Getting started with Elassandra

-### Set your GKE environment
+### Set up your GKE environment

-Setup your environment as describe in [GKE quickstart](https://cloud.google.com/kubernetes-engine/docs/quickstart):
+Set up your environment as describe in [GKE quickstart](https://cloud.google.com/kubernetes-engine/docs/quickstart):
 ```
 gcloud config set project <your-gcp-project>
 gcloud config set compute/zone <your-zone>